 As I write this, I’m waiting for a tow truck to come pick up my old, loyal 2003 Honda CRV.
 On top of everything else, I’m not sure how I’ll react to losing my car.
-Lee has been with me through it all – high school in Texas, summers in LA, winters in Chicago, and most importantly, through the midfield of learning how to adult.
+Lee has been with me through it all – high school in Texas, summers in LA, winters in Chicago, and most importantly, through the minefield of learning how to adult.

 I’ve lived in many cities since graduating high school, but through it all, Lee was my ride.
 In many ways, he feels more like home than any apartment I’ve labeled as such.